wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * The most disturbing aspect of Australian oil production is that we can now say with certainty that in 5 years time Australia will face its own oil **crisis**, and honourable members know what that means.

+* RESEARCH **CRISIS**
+A moment ago I reflected in passing on the paper prepared by Professor Richard Blandy.

 * There would then be an education **crisis** of truly classic proportions.

 * The Government's perfunctory response to the unemployment **crisis**.